alejandro194developer/Visualization-in-R.-Analysis-of-cellular-senescence/README.md

-# README for Biol5379 Assessment Code
+# README

-This README provides an overview of the R code provided for the Biol5379 assessment.
 The code is designed to analyze a bulk RNA-seq dataset comparing proliferating cells (prolif), replicative senescent cells (senes), and senescent cells with depleted mitochondria (senes_MtD).
 The goal is to explore the transcriptomic changes associated with senescence and mitochondrial depletion in human IMR90 fibroblasts.

 ## Overview of the Code